rfhb/ctrdata/README.md

 ```
 -->

-Package `ctrdata` has been used for example for:
+Package `ctrdata` has been used for:

   - Blogging on [Innovation coming to paediatric
     research](https://paediatricdata.eu/innovation-coming-to-paediatric-research/)